maorry/Multi-color-3d-printing/README.md

 1. A sensor that transmits whether a filament holder is present on the extruder or not.
 2. A sensor that transmits when the filament holder can be removed from the extruder and when not.

-# v2.0 is almost done and will be uploaded soon.
+# v2.0 is done check out the video.
 <!--
   <<< Author notes: Step 1 >>>
   Choose 3-5 steps for your course.